clulab/processors/README.md

 ## The discourse parser

 The discourse parser in `processors` is inspired by the parser of [Feng and Hirst](http://www.cs.toronto.edu/~weifeng/software.html) and the HILDA parser of [Hernault et al.](http://elanguage.net/journals/dad/article/view/591), but with a different feature set.
-It is currently transparently integrated in `CoreNLPProcessor`: just instantiate it as `CoreNLPProcessor(withDiscourse = true)` (the integration with `FastNLPProcessor` is coming soon).
+It is transparently integrated in both `CoreNLPProcessor` and `FastNLPProcessor`: just instantiate it as `CoreNLPProcessor(withDiscourse = true)` or `FastNLPProcessor(withDiscourse = true)`.
 If discourse is enabled, `Document.discourseTree` stores the discourse tree for the entire document as an instance of the `DiscourseTree` class.

 Following the conventions from other modern discourse parsing work, the discourse tree:
 + Is represented as a binary tree, containing hypotactic relations (containing one nucleus and one satellite node) or paratactic relations (both nodes have equal importance).